MeenakshiSundaramSubbaiyan/Product-Service/README.md

 # Case Study :: Product Service

-Product Service API exposes Product Details like Product Name and Price details for the given Product ID.
-This service also provides an option to update the price into the database based on input ProductId and request JSON.
+Product Service API exposes Product Details like Product Name and Price information for the given Product ID.
+This service also provides an option to update the price into the database for the given ProductId and request JSON.
+Product name is fetched from the Redsky api and the price details are stored and retrieved from embedded MongoDB.

 ## Technology Stack